Highlights from the Ratings and Financial Report for Li-Cycle Holdings Corp. (LICY)

 Citigroup gave a rating of “Buy” to LICY, setting the target price at $15 in the report published on October 18th of the previous year.

-During the last 5 trading sessions, LICY fell by -4.00%, which changed the moving average for the period of 200-days by -14.37% in comparison to the 20-day moving average, which settled at $10.34.
-In addition, Li-Cycle Holdings Corp. saw -8.43% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LICY rose by +4.61%, which changed the moving average for the period of 200-days by -9.40% in comparison to the 20-day moving average, which settled at $9.67.
+In addition, Li-Cycle Holdings Corp. saw -4.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LICY